1. What programs are available and when do they start?

 7. What documents do I need for my application?

-CV, Motivation Letter, signed Internship Support Agreement, and proof of payment.
+CV, Motivation Letter, signed Internship Support Agreement, proof of current enrolment in a university (non-Chinese), scan of passport and proof of ISF-payment.

 8. What is the admission timeline?